nouarif4/books/Generative AI/documantation.md

 By integrating Generative AI with our Recommendation System, we improved the user experience by generating detailed explanations, book summaries, and identifying target audiences.

-The combination of Machine Learning techniques and LLaMA 3 Generative AI provided a powerful system capable of personalized book recommendations.
+The combination of Machine Learning techniques and Generative AI provided a powerful system capable of personalized book recommendations.

 ---